Light Weight Titanium Aerospace Castings

 The application of FSPT near-net aerospace castings excels far beyond even the field of aircraft.
 The beneficial impact of titanium alloys can be felt tenfold in even more weight critical space applications where an investment casting can be extremely competitive, even in lower volumes.

 As previously discussed, the cost of a single pound of weight added to a spacecraft can pin tens of thousands of wasted dollars to a single launch.
 In addition to the compounded weight penalty, the components within these craft are subjected to incredible loads, both static and cyclical.
 This leads to a design process where reliability is paramount, strength is critical, and lightweight is a major budgetary and operational consideration.
 These were the requirements brought to FSPT by a major leader in the race to spaceflight and space tourism when designing their craft’s fuel system.

 Naturally the requirements and standards for a spacecraft’s fuel system demand perfection from the quality of material, to its mechanical properties, all the way to the dimensional precision of the final component.

 This system must exactly control fuel flow to accommodate precise adjustments to velocities during the craft’s launch and return from and to Earth.
 That alone requires aerospace castings that can maintain exceptionally tight tolerances.

 Achieving these milestones in a cost-effective manner was no small task.
 However, FSPT’s near-net aerospace casting components managed to do exactly that.
 Seamlessly blending the mechanical properties of our cast titanium with a proven cost-effective process; we continue to produce the intricate channels and geometry required for fuel system valves and manifolds.
 Our aerospace castings offer creative design flexibility that enable what might otherwise be two or more machined subsystems welded together to be cast as one solid, robust, integral component or system.

 Titanium Casting Mounts & Housings

-Fluid control is only one of a many applications for our titanium aerospace castings.
-The excellent fatigue strength of titanium investment castings can also be harnessed to create built-in reliability for critical cast components able to withstand flight loads
+Fluid control is only one of a many application for our titanium aerospace castings.
+The excellent fatigue strength of titanium investment castings can also be harnessed to create built-in reliability for critical cast components able to withstand flight loads.